wendelscardua/aws-scripts/README.md

 ## update-ip.rb

 Updates your public IP on a security group.
-Assumes the security group is used for 22, 80 and 443 ports, and all your entries have the same description (e.g. `usename-public-ip`).
+Assumes all your entries have the same description (e.g. `usename-public-ip`).

 Usage: